Worst Restaurant Food Poisonings of the Past 40 Years

 The incident changed the way KFC outlets receive and handle coleslaw.
 No longer was cabbage prepped and chopped at the individual restaurants.

 2000’s Meat Contaminates Melon at Sizzler

 Food handling and facility layout was the culprit at two Sizzler restaurants in Wisconsin.
 Raw meat for tacos and sirloin tips cross-contaminated watermelon and was the source of an E. coli outbreak in July 2000.
 736 people fell ill and 64 cases of E.coli were confirmed.
-Twenty-Three required hospitalization and a three-year-old girl died.
-The girl’s family other 138 plaintiffs reached a $13.5 million settlement with Sizzler's meat supplier in 2012.
+23 required hospitalization and a three-year-old girl died.
+The girl’s family and 138 other plaintiffs reached a $13.5 million settlement with Sizzler's meat supplier in 2012.

 Sizzler struggled to stay alive as a restaurant chain after the outbreak.
 It emerged from bankruptcy in 1998.
 To its credit, it paid families for their medical bills as it pursued suits with its suppliers.

 The next time you eat green onions, you will remember that they were once the source of the largest outbreak of hepatitis A ever to happen in the United States.
 In October 2003, approximately 640 people were affected, including 13 employees.
 Four died of the illness.

 The source was a Chi-Chi’s Tex-Mex restaurant in Monaca, Pennsylvania.
 The outbreak forced the health department to provide immune globulin vaccinations and post-exposure antibodies to over 9,000 people.
 The outbreak was traced to uncooked green onions used as a garnish.
 The onions, imported from Mexico, were used in the restaurant’s salsa and chili con queso.
 Chi-Chi’s reputation never recovered.
 By the following year, the restaurant chain was no longer operating.